ISO IEC 17799 2000

 Make sure that your user registration procedure ensures that the

-access granted does not create an opportunity for collusion.
+level of access granted does not create an opportunity for collusion.

 Make sure that your user registration procedure ensures that users